CroodSolutions/Snap-Canary/Canary Playbook/README.md

-# Snap-Canary
+# Playbook for Economical Use of Deception Technology
-This project is a collection of thoughts and resources, as a few of us begin to explore ways to implement deception technologies without having to buy expensive third-party solutions.
+This will later include a guide and supporting resources for use of canaries and deception.